Die-Nase/Mancinelli_2021_PNAS/README.md

 #### Mancinelli_2021_PNAS_3DCylinder specific parameters:
 no input parser.

+## Energy Landscape
+The *EnergyLandscape.mlapp* is a GUI that shall help to predict local energy minima for a specific parameter combination.
+To start the GUI call the file from console or hit the run button.

 ## Abstract Mancinelli et al. 2021
 Abstract will be included as soon as the paper is published